Yamacraw Bluff

 Yamacraw Bluff is a bluff situated on the southern bank of the Savannah River.
-Now completely enclosed within downtown Savannah, Georgia, the bluff is most notable for being the site upon which General James Edward Oglethorpe arrived to settle the British colony of Georgia.
+Now completely enclosed within downtown Savannah, Georgia, the bluff is most notable for being the site upon which General James Oglethorpe arrived to settle the British colony of Georgia.
 The area was originally inhabited by the Yamacraw Indians.
 A stone marker and statue now adorn the bluff in honor of its historic significance.

 History

 Yamacraw Bluff was first inhabited around 1730 by a group of Creek Indians who named themselves after the bluff.
 Their chief, Tomochichi, was also the founder of the tribe.
 In 1733, General James Oglethorpe and 114 colonists landed on the bluff.
 The general went on to found the town of Savannah with the help of the chief and a local interpreter, Mary Musgrove.
 The Native Yamacraws eventually left the bluff to merge with a larger inland tribe, having occupied the bluff for less than two decades.